Non-Smooth Solutions of the Navier-Stokes Equation and their Means: Introduction

 Weak solutions for the Euler equation have been constructed, with weakly defined limits and function spaces \cite{DiPMaj87,BreDeLSzk11,BreFei18,GanWes09,BucVic19,KukVicWan20} and additional references cited in these sources.
 See \cite{Ber23} and references cited there for a discussion of the Navier-Stokes and Euler equations and their relation to the Onsager conjecture.

-The Foias \cite{Foi74,FoiManRos04,RobRodSad16} description of Navier-Stokes turbulence as an LH weak solution provides the constructive step needed in our analysis.
+The Foias \cite{Foi74,FoiManRos04} description of Navier-Stokes turbulence as an LH weak solution provides the constructive step needed in our analysis.
 Other ideas, including analyticity, from this body of work are also used.
+The Robinson analysis \cite{RobRodSad16}, Ch.
+3, is more general and applies to arbitrary weak solutions of the Navier-Stokes equation.